-Threat Alert: New Attack Vector Targeting Your Cloud Environment
+Threat Alert: Attack Vector Uses Containers to Methodically Target Cloud Resources

 The Aqua Research team has identified a new attack vector that points to an evolution in attacks’ techniques and capabilities.
-In these attacks, the attackers focused on spreading into instances that were running in the cloud.
+In these attacks, the attackers leverage containers as an entry point to discover and spread to other resources used within cloud accounts.
 The attackers deployed a clean Ubuntu container, mounted the host file system, which enabled them to execute code on the host, then downloaded a cryptomining binary file, stole data, and scanned IP ranges of various cloud providers.

 This attack is different than previous ones we investigated, because of the malware the attackers deployed, their use of a socks proxy, the evasion techniques they applied, and the actions they took to scan and expand to instances running in the cloud.